Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Introduction

 Interesting results were recently derived also in multiple-access settings.
 In \cite{chen_liao_2022} a random access system with feedback in which each transmitter observes a different source, modelled as a random walk process, is studied.
-The Authors consider two possible strategies: an oblivious one \--- akin to the our random transmission approach \--- and a non-oblivious one, which triggers a transmission only when the discrepancy between the current source value and the knowledge at the receiver exceeds a threshold.
+The Authors consider two possible strategies: an oblivious one \--- akin to our random transmission approach \--- and a non-oblivious one, which triggers a transmission only when the discrepancy between the current source value and the knowledge at the receiver exceeds a threshold.
 AoI and a weighted sum of the squared estimation errors are employed to evaluate the policies.
 In \cite{rezaeianPercom2007} a wireless sensor network is studied using the \ac{SEE} as the loss function to be minimized through optimal scheduling.
 A similar setup is also considered in \cite{rezaeianArxiv2006}.
 Important contributions were provided lately in \cite{Liew22_TIT,Liew22_arXiv}, where the Authors investigate a system that monitors multiple binary Markov processes.
 Studying the uncertainty of information (UoI), i.e. the entropy of a tracked process conditioned on the latest observation, the minimization of the average sum UoI is cast onto a restless multi-armed bandit problem, deriving optimal scheduling strategies.
-In \cite{ambrosinoAllerton2008} the Authors study the problem of remote estimation of a discrete-time linear dynamical source observed by multiple sensors that access a common receiver through a random access channel.
-In such work the trade-off between the number of transmitting nodes and the estimation accuracy is studied.
-Other works \cite{JACQUET2008203}, \cite{luo_TIT2009} consider the problem of estimating the entropy rate of a hidden Markov model.

-Going beyond these works, our contribution focuses on the performance at system level of different sampling strategies in terms of state estimation entropy, \ac{AoI} and state estimation error in uncoordinated multiple access systems.
-We consider generic, i.e., not necessarily symmetric, underlying Markov sources and study the interaction between the sampling/channel access policy and the estimation entropy.\\
+In \cite{ambrosinoAllerton2008} the Authors study the problem of remote estimation of a discrete-time linear dynamical source observed by multiple sensors that access a common receiver through a random access channel, tackling the trade-off between number of transmitting nodes and estimation accuracy.
+Finally, \cite{JACQUET2008203,luo_TIT2009} consider the problem of estimating the entropy rate of a hidden Markov model. \revOne{Going beyond these works, our contribution focuses on the performance at system level of different sampling strategies in terms of \ac{SEE}, \ac{AoI} and state estimation error probability.
+We consider two-state Markov sources, not necessarily symmetric, and compare how taking source behavior into account in the policy design impacts the considered performance metrics.}\\